 1. Latex Paint

 This is the most common type of paint used in homes.
 The majority of “latex paints” are made with 100% acrylic binder.
-Some paints are made with a PVA (polyvinyl alcohol) or VAE (vinyl acetate ethylene) binder.
+Others are non-acrylic “latex” which are made with a PVA (polyvinyl alcohol) or VAE (vinyl acetate ethylene) binder.
 They are both water-based.

 2. Mineral Paint